Palaeognathae: Description

-Paleognathes share similar pelvis anatomy.
+Paleognaths share similar pelvis anatomy.
 There is a large, open ilio–ischiatic fenestra in the pelvis.
 The pubis and ischium are likely to be longer than the ilium, protruding out beneath the tail.
 The postacetabular portion of the pelvis is longer than the preacetabular portion.

-Paleognathes share a pattern of grooves in the horny covering of the bill.
+Paleognaths share a pattern of grooves in the horny covering of the bill.
 This covering is called the rhamphotheca.
 The paleognath pattern has one central strip of horn, with long, triangular, strips to either side.

-In Paleognathes, the male incubates the eggs.
+In paleognaths, the male incubates the eggs.
 The male may include in his nest the eggs of one female or more than one.
 He may also have eggs deposited in his nest by females that did not breed with him, in cases of nest parasitism.
 Only in ostriches and the great spotted kiwi does the female also assist in incubating the eggs.

 The tinamous of Central and South America are primarily terrestrial, though they fly weakly.
 Tinamous have very short tail feathers, giving them an almost tailless aspect.
 In general, they resemble galliform birds like quails and grouse.

 Tinamous have a very long, keeled, breastbone with an unusual three-pronged shape.
 This bone, the sternum, has a central blade (the Carina sterni), with two long, slender lateral trabeculae, which curve to either side and nearly touch the keel posteriorly.
 These trabeculae may also be thought of as the rims of two large foramina that incise the posterior edge of the sternum, and extend almost its whole length.
 Tinamous have a proper semicircular furcula, with no trace of a hypocleidium.
 There is an acute angle between the scapula and coracoid, as in all flying birds.
-The pelvis has an open ilio–ischiatic fenestra that incises the posterior edge between the ilium and ischium, as in all paleognathes.
+The pelvis has an open ilio–ischiatic fenestra that incises the posterior edge between the ilium and ischium, as in all paleognaths.
 Tinamous have no true pygostyle, their caudal vertebrae remain unfused, as in ratites.